How to Get Started on Your Content Gap Analysis

 Stay Competitive

-Now look at the kinds of content your competitors are creating.
+Competitor content analysis is a great way to get ideas.
+Use tools SEMRush and Ubersuggest to look competitors’ content.
 Are they blog posts, case studies, or buying guides?
 What are they ranking on?
 Are they missing any big content opportunities themselves?

 Plan Your Calendar More Easily

-A sitewide content gap analysis is immensely helpful when you’re planning your content calendar for the year.
-Take all those missing keywords and schedule out content to address them.
+A site-wide content gap analysis is immensely helpful when you’re planning your content calendar for the year.
+Take all those missing keywords, ideate around the topics, and schedule out content to address them.
 Do the same for the pieces you’re going to use to one-up your competitors.

 Before you know it, you’ll have entire sections of your calendar already planned out, and a lot fewer open slots to fill with new topics.